anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * Due to IANA requirement, shorten service name `"brski-registrar-cmp"` to `"brski-reg-cmp"`<br>
   and change contact for service name registration from IESG to IETF
-* Address DISCUSS by Deb Cooley by adding an item to the requirements list
+* Address Deb Cooley's DISCUSS by adding an item to the requirements list
   {{brski-cmp-instance}} making the source of the initial trust anchor explicit.
   <br>
   Including the vouchers in {{enrollfigure}} would not fit because the figure has a different scope (namely, certificate enrollment) and would get overloaded.
-* Address comments by John Scudder by tweaking {{terminology}}, fully alphabetizing terms
+* Address John Scudder's comments by tweaking {{terminology}}, fully alphabetizing terms
+* Address Murray Kucherawy's comment by adapting terminology entries, leaving out 'communication' from 'asynchronous communication' and 'synchronous communication'
 * Update reference: I-D.eckert-anima-brski-discovery to draft-ietf-anima-brski-discovery

 IETF draft ae-11 -> ae-12: